What Is the CROWN Act?

 That should end now that the CROWN Act is in effect, but those who still face discrimination because of their hairstyle or hair texture should consult with an attorney to learn more about their legal options.

-For more information or to schedule your free initial consultation, please contact us online or call (619) 342-8000 today.
+For more information or to schedule your free initial evaluation, please contact us online or call (619) 342-8000 today.

 SHARE